DominicNestor/NESRoundImageDemo/README.md

 NESRoundImage *image = [[NESRoundImage alloc] initWithImage:[UIImage imageNamed:@"qrcode"]];
 ````

-add the 'image' to any superview you want,and write the constraint code your self, the image with show correctly.
+add the 'image' to any superview you want,and write the constraint code your self, the image will show correctly.

 2.without autolayout: